 You can buy them online if you can't find a local source.

 Family Heirlooms: The Many Varieties of Heirloom Tomatoes

 Though heirloom tomatoes share many traits, not all are alike.
 In fact, the number of different varieties is in the hundreds.
 While giant Brandywines (a must for Caprese salads) with their signature ridges tend to be the poster child of heirloom tomatoes, there are plenty of smaller options like the Juane Flamme which are suitable for snacking.
 Then, of course, there’s the pride of Italy, the medium-sized, elongated San Marzano, an exceptional choice for pasta sauces.

-Carmelina San Marzano Tomatoes in Puree, Pack of 6 for $21.73 on Amazon
+Cento San Marzano Organic Peeled Tomatoes, Pack of 6 for $20.88 from Amazon

 For the absolute best tomato sauce, San Marzanos are a must.